The Master’s Program

 With departmental consent, some 400 or 500-level courses in other departments may be included as specialty courses.
 Note that these are minimum requirements; your advisor or committee might recommend additional coursework, including courses at the 200 or 300-levels, which do not count for graduate credit.

 Timeline of Steps towards the Degree

 Below are guidelines for making “satisfactory progress” towards the degree.
 The example timeline is for a Master’s student who enters the program in the Fall on Full Status without deficiencies in undergraduate coursework.
 Students who enter on Limited Status will be given additional time to meet the requirements for Full Status.
+(See this link for definitions of admissions status.)
 Students entering the program in other semesters should adjust the timetable accordingly.